AmanRathoreP/Mozilla-Thunderbird-Date-Time-Formatter/README.md

 # Contributing [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](issues.md)

-Thank you for considering contributing to Computer Based Test Emulator
+Thank you for considering contributing to TB's Date Time Formatter Add-On

 First note we have a code of conduct, please follow it in all your interactions with the program files.

 We welcome any type of contribution, _not only code_.
 You can help with:
 - **QA**: File bug reports, the more details you can give the better (e.g. images or videos)
-- **New Features**: You can suggest an modifications or just ask for advancements in the old features of Application.
+- **New Features**: You can suggest an modifications or just ask for advancements in the old features of Add-On.
 - **Code**: Take a look at the [open issues](issues.md).
 Even if you can't write the code yourself, you can comment on them, showing that you care about a given issue matters.
 It helps us to handel them

 # Demo